aneesakram/CMPUT-191---A3/README.md

 ### **Interesting Insights**
 - (Highlight any trends or anomalies observed during the analysis, e.g., "Countries with higher GDPs tend to have lower egg prices despite higher sales tax rates.")

----

-This markdown file provides a clear structure to present your analysis, meeting all the requirements for your GitHub Pages site.
-Let me know if you need help refining specific sections or adding more details!